Texas Life Insurance Quotes

 If the person decided to cancel the policy during the free-look period, they are entitled to a full refund without any fees or penalties.

 Although an insurance company rarely has to declare bAlthough an insurance company rarely has to declare bankruptcyankruptcy, the Texas Life, Accident, Health & Hospital Service Insurance Guaranty Association offers protection for policy owners and beneficiaries.

 The Guaranty Association protects life insurance owners for up to $300,000 of death claims and up to $100,000 in lost cash surrender value in the event of an insurance company going bankrupt.
 These limits are set irrespective of the size and the number of policies.

 Texas Life & Health Insurance Guaranty Association

 515 Congress Avenue, Suite 1875

 Timely Payment on Claims in Texas

-Texas aims to settle all its claims in a fair and quick manner.
+Texas aims to have companies settle all their claims quickly.
 For achieving this target, the state makes it mandatory for the insurance companies to begin the claim processing within 15 days of receiving the claims paperwork.

 If the company takes more than 60 days to settle the claim then it may be held liable for paying interest on the claim to the beneficiaries.